lmweber/diffcyt/README.md

 For details on the statistical methodology and comparisons with existing approaches, see our paper introducing the `diffcyt` framework, available as a preprint from bioRxiv:

-- Weber L. M. et al. (2018), *diffcyt: Differential discovery in high-dimensional cytometry via high-resolution clustering*, bioRxiv preprint.
-[Available here.](https://www.biorxiv.org/content/early/2018/06/18/349738)
+- Weber L. M. et al. (2019), *diffcyt: Differential discovery in high-dimensional cytometry via high-resolution clustering*, bioRxiv.
+[Available here.](https://www.biorxiv.org/content/10.1101/349738v3)

 ## Tutorial and examples